Shade Garden

 A winter storm in 2007-2008 toppled the centerpiece tree in the round bed.
 The bed was replanted with several hydrangeas and sedums, geraniums, and bulbs.

-The trees around the shade garden continue to age and some became diseased and weakened.
-In 2013, the curly willow tree was removed as 70 percent of its crown was dead and it was becoming a hazard for breakage.
+The trees around the shade garden continued to age and some became diseased and weakened.
+In 2013, the curly willow tree was removed as 70 percent of its crown was dead and it had become a hazard for breakage.
 The tall stump remains and may one day become garden art.
 The native cherry trees on both sides of the garden became infested with the Cherry Bark tortrix, a moth common to Europe and first found in British Columbia and Washington State in 1989.
 The decision was made to remove all the cherry trees in 2014.

-So 2015 is a year of major change for the shade garden.
-New shade tree have been planted (Magnolia, Red Maple, Scarlet Oak, Western Yew, Cascara) to produce the next generation of deciduous shade.
-You will also notice new (in 2014) furniture in the seating area, crafted from the curly willow branches by Albe.
+The year 2015 was a year of major change for the shade garden.
+New shade tree were planted (Magnolia, Red Maple, Scarlet Oak, Western Yew, Cascara) to produce the next generation of deciduous shade.
 It will take time to redevelop dense shade the garden had prior to 2013.
 In the interim more sun-loving plants will take center stage, while a new list of shade-loving plants is developed for the future.

 Please take time to sit in the Shade Garden and enjoy the sights and sounds.